wcgordon1/TustinRecruiting/src/content/jobs/tr-channel-partner-manager-costa-mesa-chan-wusr37.md

 ---
 position: Channel Partner Manager
 description: >-
-  ## Overview

-  Join a dynamic SaaS company in Costa Mesa, CA, as a Channel Partner Manager in an exciting on-site position.
-This role is designed for individuals who thrive in the fast-paced world of enterprise software, cloud platforms, and B2B tech companies.
-As part of a specialized 3-5 person team, you'll work standard business hours and engage in travel within a 30-mile radius, focusing on building and nurturing relationships with strategic ch...
+  Overview Join a dynamic SaaS company in Costa Mesa, CA, as a Channel Partner Manager in an exciting onsite position.
+This role is designed for individuals who thrive in the fastpaced world of enterprise software, cloud platforms, and B2B tech companies.
+As part of a specialized 35 person team, you'll work standard business hours and engage in travel within a 30mile radius, focusing on building and nurturing relationships with strategic ch...
 location: 'Costa Mesa, CA'
 team: Software
 schedule: Standard Business Hours